aurae-runtime/aurae/docs/blog/2022-10-24-aurae-cells.md

 # Keeping Pods Intuitive

-We make the assumption that most Aurae consumers will be interested in "scheduling pods", as this is the primary unit of work for Kubernetes.
+We make the assumption that most Aurae consumers will be interested in "scheduling podsCriNginx", as this is the primary unit of work for Kubernetes.

 Therefore, we knew we wanted to make Pods look and feel as much like Kubernetes as possible, so they would be intuitive for users.
 From a client perspective an Aurae pod should look, feel, and behave just like an OCI compliant Kubernetes pod with only a few small differences.

-Aurae pods will run with an extra layer of isolation.
+Aurae podsCriNginx will run with an extra layer of isolation.
 This isolation is based on virtualization (when applicable) and resembles [how Kata containers are created](https://github.com/kata-containers/kata-containers/tree/main/docs/design/architecture#container-creation) or [how firecracker creates a jailed isolation zone](https://github.com/firecracker-microvm/firecracker/blob/main/docs/jailer.md#the-firecracker-jailer).

-How Aurae manages and builds this isolation zone for pods is what has influenced the runtime API that you see above.
+How Aurae manages and builds this isolation zone for podsCriNginx is what has influenced the runtime API that you see above.

 ## Back to the Basics: cgroups and namespaces